-While reviewing license applications and the fees being administered, it was discovered that a \$10.00 administrative fee was charged to replace a Taxi License; when in fact the City charter makes no reference to such a fee.
-When the licensing staff was asked to provide documentation authorizing this fee, no supporting documentation was provided, resulting in this fee being classified as non-existent and/or unauthorized.
+In our previous Audits it was discovered that a \$10.00 administrative fee was charged to replace a Taxi License; when in fact the City charter makes no reference to such a fee.
+When the licensing staff was asked to provide ordinance documentation authorizing this fee, no supporting documentation could be provided, resulting in this fee being classified as non-existent and/or unauthorized.